 One person is the hider.
 They get to select one person to defend them.

-Everyone else are seekers.
+Everyone else is a seeker.
 They get five minutes to find the hider.

 This is also a fun way to integrate the younger kids.
-They are smaller, and can hide in some crazy places.
-We’ve had kids go inside of diaper boxes, on top shelves of closets, and in the cupboards.
-Typically, the defender chooses to go to a completely different room to throw the seekers off the trail.
+They are smaller and can hide in some crazy places.
+We’ve had kids go inside diaper boxes, on top shelves of closets, and in the cupboards.
+Typically, the defender chooses to go to a different room to throw the seekers off the trail.

-If you are seeking and get shot by the defender or the hider, you have to go back to base (a room in your house) before you can set off again.
+If you are seeking and get shot by the defender or the hider, you must go back to base (a room in your house) before you can set off again.

 Variations: